weiser-ai/weiser-ai/README.md

 pip install weiser-ai
 ```

-## Run test checks
+## Run example checks

-It connects to a postgres db defined at the datasources section in the config file `examples/example.yaml`.
+Connections are defined at the datasources section in the config file see: `examples/example.yaml`.

 Run checks in verbose mode: